Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/buildings/refinery.md

 * [Q&A: Why are the Refineries so big?](../../../transcriptions/yt-lZOTwEhBFO4.md) https://www.youtube.com/watch?v=lZOTwEhBFO4

 ## August 25th, 2020 Livestream
+* Q&A: Do you not think that Refineries are over-used? https://www.youtube.com/watch?v=ZUAoFCpE1vY
+* Q&A: Are there internal discussions to significantly rework existing buildings like refineries? https://www.youtube.com/watch?v=x07FQZjbA_c
+* Q&A: End game is all about building refineries? https://www.youtube.com/watch?v=mZ4l1leFAWY
+* Q&A: Refineries take up so much space? https://www.youtube.com/watch?v=KzQ1E8V06zA
 * Q&A: Internal discussions to significantly rework existing buildings like refineries?
 (Part 1) https://clips.twitch.tv/CrispySaltyOcelotOSfrog
 * Q&A: Internal discussions to significantly rework existing buildings like refineries?
 (Part 2) https://clips.twitch.tv/CooperativeCrackyAyeayeTheTarFu
 * Q&A: Internal discussions to significantly rework existing buildings like refineries?
 (Part 3) https://clips.twitch.tv/SmallProductiveKaleCclamChamp